nuwave/lighthouse/docs/master/eloquent/getting-started.md

 ## Upsert

-You can create or update a model with the [@upsert](../api-reference/directives.md#upsert) directive.
+Use the [@upsert](../api-reference/directives.md#upsert) directive to update a model with a given `id` or create it if it does not exist.

 ```graphql
 type Mutation {